What Makes People Believe in Conspiracy Theories?

 That said, studies have also revealed that half of the US population believes in at least one political or medical conspiracy theory.6,7 So belief in conspiracy theories is far more “normal” than many of us might think.

 The popularity of films like JFK, The Manchurian Candidate, and Conspiracy Theory illustrates how many of us can be drawn to a good conspiracy theory.
 Over the two past years, half of the country has been anxiously expecting that the Mueller report would reveal one of the biggest conspiracy plots in American history, while the other half believes that the conspiracy was the Mueller investigation itself.
 And of course, occasionally conspiracy theories turn out to be true!

 What role do companies like YouTube and Google play in spreading conspiracy theories?

-In the "old days," people sought information from books, print newspapers and major network TV news, and experts.
-That has shifted dramatically since the internet, where most of us now seek out information through online searches where there are many, many, more sources of information than ever before.
+In the "old days," people sought information from books, print newspapers, major network TV news, and experts.
+That has shifted dramatically since the internet, where most of us now seek out information online where there are many, many more sources of information than ever before.
 One result has been that expertise is now devalued and knowledge has been democratized.